Updated December 10, 2025

 Travel Anxiety

-Training your dog for travel, using anti-anxiety clothing or wraps, and providing a comforting item can help reduce travel-related anxiety.
+Training your dog for travel, using anti-anxiety clothing or wraps, and providing a comforting item like a plush, cuddly toy can help reduce travel-related anxiety.

 Natural Mood Stabilizers and General Tips